glaand/TIAE5-DB-Mini/README.md

 GRANT SELECT, INSERT, DELETE ON BeteiligteObjekt TO TIAE5DT_Interner;
 ```

-## Generate the database from Visual Studio
+### 4. Start the project
-* Open the project in visual studio
+* Go back to visual studio and run the project
-* In the top menu, select Tools > NuGet Package Manager > Package Manager console
-* Execute the following command to set up and populate database
-  * `EntityFrameworkCore\Update-Database`
+  * If you are using the express installation of SQL Server, change the `"server=.` to `"server=.\\SQLEXPRESS` in the project's `appsettings.json`.

+---

+## Additional notes

+### Re-generating migrations during development
-* Execute the following command to re-generate migrations (only for development)
+* Execute the following command in the NuGet console to re-generate migrations
   * `EntityFrameworkCore\Add-Migration TIAE5_DB_Mini.Models.AppContext`

-## Using different database credentials
+### Using different database credentials
 If you are using a different database connection string locally, do not commit these changes to the repository.
 To be very sure, just ignore changes to the appsettings locally (`git update-index --assume-unchanged TIAE5-DB-Mini/appsettings.json`)

-## See all available routes
+### See all available resources
-If you want to see all available routes, please visit go to the following URL Path:
+If you want to see all available resources, please visit go to the following URL Path: `<hostname>/`

-`<hostname>/`

-You should see something like this:
+You should see an output like this:

 ![](https://i.imgur.com/mZ4o5Jp.png)

+For getting the actual routes for each resource, consult the Postman Collection.